emilyhammes/emilyhammes.github.io/snowflake/index.md

 3. Solder the ATtiny13A onto the PCB.
 4. Solder the Resistors onto the PCB.
 5. Solder the power cable onto the PCB.
-6. (Optional) Chain them together by soldering cables onto eachother.
+6. (Optional) Chain them together by soldering cables onto each other.

 ### Uploading Code
 * Code comes pre-uploaded to the ATtiny.
 [The source can be found on github](https://github.com/emilyhammes/snowflake-firmware).